DinaLo44/professional-readme-generator/README.md

   - [Tests](#tests)
   - [Questions](#questions)
   # Installation
-  In order to run this application you will need the following dependencies to be installed: the modules inquirer and fs and the repository folder
+  In order to run this application the user needs to install the “inquirer” module .
+In order to do that it is required to type in the terminal the commands “npm init -y” to install the “node_modules” folder with all node packages including the package.json andpackage-lock.json.
+After that, the user wll eed ni to type “npm install inquirer”.
+Additionally, the user will have to include the File System module by using the require() method in its index.js file.
   # Usage
-  The usage of this application consists in helping developers to create a quality README file faster so that they can invest more time in other time-consuming parts of their projects.
+  The usage of this application consists in helping developers to accelerate the creation process of a professional README file that satisfies all industry standards so that they can invest more time in other time-consuming parts of their projects.
   # License
   The license used for this application is APACHE 2.0 https://opensource.org/licenses/Apache-2.0